Is PTX Metals the cheapest entry into Ontario’s Ring of Fire?

 PTX is led by CEO Greg Ferron, former CEO of Treasury Metals.
 See mgmt. bios above.
 Dave Bell has extensive experience in environmental planning, permitting & community outreach, and he worked at Wyloo Metals.

 Mr. Bell & CEO Ferron will be instrumental in continuing to build relationships with First Nations.
-Ferron & Dir.
+Readers should note that Ferron & Dir.
 Jean-David Moore have been actively acquiring shares in the open market.

-W2 is ~50 km SW of Wyloo Metals’ high-grade, underground Eagle’s Nest project –> ground zero of Northern Ontario’s world-famous Ring of Fire (“RoF“).
+W2 is ~50 km SW of Wyloo Metals’ high-grade Eagle’s Nest project –> ground zero of Northern Ontario’s world-famous Ring of Fire (“RoF“).
 Readers are encouraged to read the risk factors below.
 PTX Metals is a very high-risk proposition, but it offers commensurate high return potential.

 The RoF is a giant, remote, circular structure of ~5,000 sq. km.
 Geologists believe it experienced four “mineral emplacement events” associated with crustal breaks into the mantle, resulting in the deposition of very significant zones of mineralization.